 |Message Group Id||This specifies that a message belongs to a specific message group.
 Messages that belong to the same message group are processed in a FIFO manner.|

 |Message Attributes||Key value list of message attributes to be sent with the message.|

-> Get operation fetched messages from the configured queue.
-User can configure get operation parameters like below for both queue types.
+Get operation fetches messages from the configured queue.
+User can configure the following get operation parameters for both queue types.

-> |Visibility Timeout For a Message||The duration (in seconds) that the received messages are hidden from subsequent retrieve requests after being retrieved by a ReceiveMessage request.|
+|Visibility Timeout For a Message||The duration (in seconds) that the received messages are hidden from subsequent retrieve requests after being retrieved by a ReceiveMessage request.|

 |Wait Time||The duration (in seconds) for which the call waits for a message to arrive in the queue before returning.
 If a message is available, the call returns sooner than this value.|